ragoob/fluentd_logging_kafka/README.md

  #### Run
   sudo docker-compose --f docker-compose-fluentd.yml up --build
  #### Notes :
-  Elastic search need at least 2 GB of memory
+  - Elastic search need at least 2 GB of memory
+  - do not use kafka inside docker in production